-Master of Science in Information Technology Admission
+Master of Science in Information Technology

 - 1. A Bachelor's Degree recognized by the UAE Ministry of Higher Education and Scientific Research in Information Technology, Computer Science, Computer Engineering or closely related areas. - 2.
-Applicants may be required to complete some or all of the below program pre-core courses (when the first degree is not directly related to the program), before granted regular admission to the program.
-Pre-core courses are determined by the Director of the MSIT program on a case by case bases, and are waived if a student has taken any of them in his/her undergraduate degree with score of C or above.
+Applicants may be required to complete some or all of the below program pre-core courses (when the first degree is not directly related to the program.
+Pre-core courses are determined by the Director of the MSIT program on a case-by-case basis, and are waived if a student has taken any of them in his/her undergraduate degree with score of C or above.
+Students may sit for a challenge exam set by the college.
+If a student passes the exam, he/she will be exempted from the pre-core course(s).